microsoft/DMF/Dmf/Modules.Library/Dmf_GpioTarget.md

 GpioConnectionIndex | The index of the GPIO line that this Module's instance should access.
 OpenMode | Indicates if this Module's instance will read and/or write from/to the GPIO line.
 ShareAccess | Indicates if this Module's instance will access the GPIO line in exclusive mode.
-InteruptResource | Allows Client to specify an interrupt resource associated with the SPB resource.
+InteruptResource | Allows Client to specify an interrupt resource associated with the interrupt resource.

 -----------------------------------------------------------------------------------------------------------------------------------